-The International Uranium Film Festival returns to the Diné Nation with additional screenings throughout Arizona & New Mexico
+The International Uranium Film Festival returns to the Diné Nation with additional screenings throughout Arizona & New Mexico.
+Program download here.

-The issue of nuclear power is not only an issue of the Navajo Nation, who suffered for decades because of uranium mining.
-All people should be informed about the risks of uranium, nuclear weapons and the whole nuclear fuel chain, states International Uranium Film Festival’s Director Norbert G. Suchanek.
-In an effort to keep people informed and aware, particularly during this critical time of escalating nuclear threats, the International Uranium Film Festival returns to the U.S. Southwest.
+The issue of nuclear power is not only an issue of the Diné / Navajo Nation, who suffered for decades because of uranium mining.
+All people should be informed about the risks of uranium, nuclear weapons and the whole nuclear fuel chain.
+For that the International Uranium Film Festival travelled in 2013 for the first time to the American Southwest and Window Rock.
+Now in an effort to keep people informed and aware, particularly during this critical time of escalating nuclear threats, the International Uranium Film Festival returns to the U.S. Southwest in 2018.

 Anna Marie Rondon, Executive Director